tangentsoft/pidp8i/doc/uwfocal-manual.md

 ### <a id="subscripted-vars"></a>Subscripted Variables

-Variables may be further identified by attaching a subscript enclosed in parentheses immediately after the name, e.g. 'A(I)'.
-Such subscripts may consist of arithmetic expressions involving other subscripted variables so quite intricate relations can be developed.
-Unlike many other high-level languages, UWF does not require any 'dimension' statements for processing subscripted variables, nor are the subscripts limited to only positive integers (they are limited to 12 bits, however).
+Variables may be further identified by attaching a subscript enclosed in parentheses immediately after the name, e.g. `A(I)`.
+Such subscripts may consist of arithmetic expressions involving other subscripted variables, so quite intricate relations can be developed.
+Unlike many other high-level languages, UWF does not require any 'dimension' statements for processing subscripted variables, nor are the subscripts limited to only positive integers.
+(They are limited to 12 bits, however.)
 A variable such as `APPLE(-PIE)` is thus perfectly acceptable although UWF will view this more prosaically as simply `AP(-3)`.
 Non-subscripted variables are the same as those with a subscript of zero, i.e. `A` =